U-boat campaign: Black Sea waters

 The Constantinople Flotilla was established in May 1915 and operated U-boats in the Black Sea.
 Bulgaria joined the campaign in May 1916, when the German submarine UB-8 was commissioned by the Bulgarian Navy as Podvodnik.
 In three years of operation, the Flotilla sank ships totalling 117,093 GRT.

 UB-45 was lost in November 1916 and UB-46 in December, both sunk by Russian mines.
 In addition, UB-7 was reportedly sunk by Russian aircraft in October.

 Throughout September and October 1916, the main task of the submarines UB-42 and UB-14 was patrolling the Russian and Romanian coasts, from Constanța to Sevastopol.
 On 30 September 1916, near the port of Sulina, UB-42 launched a torpedo at the Romanian torpedo boat Smeul, but missed.
 The Romanian warship counterattacked, damaging the submarine's periscope and conning tower and forcing her to retreat.
 In November, the German submarine UC-15 was sent on a minelaying mission off Sulina and never returned, being sunk by her own mines.
 This was probably caused by an encounter with Smeul, whose captain surprised a German submarine near Sulina in November 1916, the latter reportedly never returning to her base at Varna, Bulgaria.
 This could only be UC-15, whose systems most likely malfunctioned after being forced to submerge in the shallow waters, upon encountering the Romanian torpedo boat.

+Internal German debate

+During 1916, continual and fierce debate took place within the German government between advocates and opponents of unrestricted submarine warfare, the latter led by Chancellor Bethmann Hollweg.
+As the military opposed commerce warfare under cruiser rules, a number of options for an intensified campaign was suggested and in some cases briefly implemented: